-C. Monthly Billing for Services

-- 1. Monthly Billing for Utilities and Other Services. - a.
+- C. Monthly Billing for Services - 1.
+Monthly Billing for Utilities and Other Services. - a.
 Each dwelling unit will be billed by the city at the established rates. - b.
 Any structure other than a dwelling unit, as well as common areas and required open space, will be billed to the HOA at established rates. - c.
-Fees for the outdoor sprinkler systems of common area and required open space areas will be billed to and paid by the HOA.

-- 2. Monthly Billing for Storm Water.
+Fees for the outdoor sprinkler systems of common area and required open space areas will be billed to and paid by the HOA. - d.
+Each dwelling unit will have a solid waste container and will be billed at established rates.
+Dumpsters or large solid waste containers shall be provided for required open space areas and will be billed at established rates. - 2.
+Monthly Billing for Storm Water.
 Storm water fees will be based on the current rate schedule and will be included on the monthly utility billing to each dwelling unit or the HOA where applicable. - D. Right-of-Way (ROW): Public and Private - 1.
 All ROWs will be designed and constructed in accordance with city specifications. - 2.
 A R-PUD must provide for pedestrian traffic, either in connection with the ROW or in another suitable location within the R-PUD. - 3.
 A R-PUD must plan for storm water generated by ROWs. - 4.
 Public ROW.
 Main roads (collector, minor and local streets) will be installed by the developer at the developer's expense and deeded to the city. - 5.
 Private ROW.
 Private ROWs may be allowed in a R-PUD subject to the following requirements: - a.
-All private ROWs must meet city specifications for private ROWs. - b.
+All private ROWs must meet city specifications. - b.
 Private ROWs will be accessed from main roads (public ROWs.) - c.
-Locations of private ROWs will be negotiated with the city during the development review and approval process. - E. Failure to Comply with Regulations.
-In case of failure or neglect to comply with any and all conditions as established by law and the supporting documents of the R-PUD, the city will refuse to issue additional building permits and stop construction until violations or noncompliant conditions have been eliminated.
+Locations of private ROWs will be negotiated with the city during the development review and approval process.